alan-turing-institute/cvd-net-wrangle/Documentation/brief.md

 __Diagnostic investigations__ PHoenix trial used imaging and blood biomarkers to evaluate treatment arm outcome.

 - __MRI scans__ play a key role in evaluating Phoenix participants by providing accurate, non-invasive measurements of 'right ventricular stroke volume (RVSV)', which is the trial's primary outcome measure.
-Each participant undergoes and MRI scan 4 times; these are scheduled to capture primary outcome measures at the beginning and at the end of both treatment arms.
+Overall, 72 measurements are recorded during each scan.
+Each participant undergoes an MRI scan 4 times; these are scheduled to capture primary outcome measures at the beginning and at the end of both treatment arms.
+The date of each scan is recorded.
 - A __blood test__ to monitor changes in the levels of the NTpro-BNP protein help evaluate treatment response.
 The result of this test is a secondary outcome measure.
 As with MRI scans, this test is performed 4 times throughout the trial, at the beginnings and ends of each treatment arm.
+Instead of a measurement date, a study timeline record indicates when the test was taken, during the trial.

 __Patient-reported outcome measures (PROMs)__ capture participants' subjective experience of PH in terms of symptoms, emotional impact, and social functioning.
 It complements functional tests by providing insight into how pulmonary hypertension affects a patient’s daily life from their own perspective.

 - __EmPHasis-10 (E10)__ questionnaire is a disease-specific PROM to assess quality of life in people with PH.
 E10 contains 10 equally weighted items.
-There are two sets of patient E10 scores in Fit_PHV1.0.
+There are two sets of patient E10 scores in Fit_PHV1.0 _(see Known Issues below about administration times and score records)._
 <!-- These issues may affect analyses involving patient quality of life.  -->

 - __GAD-7__ is a screening tool for generalized anxiety disorder (GAD) with 7 items, each denoting a symptom about anxiety.
 GAD-2 is a shortened version using only the first two items of the GAD-7.
 Each item is scored 0-3 based on frequency the symptom is experienced fortnightly.
+These questionaires are answered fortnightly.

 - __PHQ-9__ is a 9-item, self-administered questionnaire designed to assess the presence and severity of depressive symptoms.
 Each of the 9 items reflects a symptom of depression and the range for each item is 0-3, with 3 to mean that the patient experiences the symptom "nearly every day."

-One set of E10 scores contain weekly records, the other set contain records from weeks 0, 12, 15 and 27.
-GAD2/7 and PHQ2/9 are recorded fortnightly.
+These questionaires are answered fortnightly.

 | ![](prom.jpg) |
 |:--:|